What just launched

 Aura Light designs and makes luminaires for offices, schools, and public interiors, with development anchored in Sweden.
 The Sevede line is a premium, modular system for clean, low‑glare linear lighting in workspaces and corridors.
 That is exactly where owners and specifers are stepping up EPD asks.

-Follow us for a product-by-product EPD analysis to see how the Sevede luminaire stacks up against Fagerhult and Glamox in specifications.
+Follow us for product-by-product EPD insights to see which luminaires get spec'd and how Aura Light stacks up against the competition.

 Competitive snapshot